 This permit controls freshwater and marine noxious weeds in Washington.
 It covers the indirect discharge of herbicides, adjuvants, and marker dyes into estuaries, marine areas, wetlands, along lake shorelines, rivers, streams, and other wet areas.

 An indirect discharge occurs when there may be incidental overspray — spray that goes beyond the intended area — or dripping of a chemical from the treated plants into waters of the state.

 We issue statewide coverage under this permit to the Washington State Department of Agriculture (WSDA).
 Individuals or entities may contract with WSDA to be Limited Agents for riparian and emergent noxious weed control projects statewide.

 Modifications to the 2017 Permit

-We propose modifying the current permit to allow the use of additional tools (herbicides) to control Washington state-listed noxious weeds and Washington state quarantine-listed weeds.
+We modified the 2017 permit to allow the use of additional tools (herbicides) to control Washington state-listed noxious weeds and Washington state-quarantine-listed weeds.
 The modification covers marine and freshwater applications that may indirectly enter surface waters of Washington.

 We accepted comments on the modified permit documents from Nov.
 7, 2018 until Dec.
 21, 2018.
-We will publish a Response to Comments as an appendix to the fact sheet to address comments submitted during this period.
-We hope to adopt the modified permit in the spring of 2019.
+We held two public workshops and hearings on Dec.
+10, 2018.
+We published a Response to Comments as an appendix to the fact sheet to address comments submitted during this period.